 When deemed necessary, the parents of bullies and their victims will be informed of the relevant incident and the action that has taken place.
 They are asked to support strategies proposed to tackle the problem.
 Both the bully and the parents are reminded of the possible consequences of bullying and the sanctions for repeated incidents will be clearly explained to them.
-A monitoring tool may also be used, usually incorporating a reward (stickers, etc) for achieving desired behaviours, including gaining a position of responsibility or trust.
+A monitoring tool may also be used, usually incorporating a reward for achieving desired behaviours reward (eg: physical rewards, positive affirmation including gaining a position of responsibility or trust).